The Friary School Lichfield

 by DC 11 Feb 18

-The National Caribbean Monument Charity arranged for a wreath to be placed on his grave to mark the centenary of his execution (20/09/1917)
+The National Caribbean Monument Charity arrange for a wreath to be placed on his grave to mark the anniversary of his execution (20/09/1917)

 Herbert was born in Jamaica in 1900, to Ophelia and William Morris.
 We know very little about his early life, but it is possible that he was employed on fruit or sugar cane farms like many people living in the area.